randy3k/R-Box/README.md

   3. Function hints in status bar
   4. Autocompletions for base R commands
   5. Support Roxygen, Rcpp, R Sweave and R Markdown syntaxes.

+This package contains an extended version of the R syntax definition, so you can safely disable the default `R` package.

 ### Getting start